TeradonGenesis/xsolla-assessment/README.md

 ### Usage

-To call the endpoints, you can use postman export included in the repository
+To call the endpoints, you can use postman export included in the repository.

+The SQLITE DB is preloaded with the-little-mermaid and alice-in-wonderland data.
+Just need to call the summarize endpoint to summarize the book

 #### Dev